 The Financial Conduct Authority (FCA) expects firms to put retail customers at the heart of their business by providing products and services that are designed to meet customer needs, with a key focus on those with vulnerable characteristics.
 This includes reviewing and testing products, undertaking value assessments, selecting distribution arrangements appropriate for the defined target market and ensuring customers receive support relevant to aid their understanding.
 Importantly, firms must monitor customer outcomes and, where appropriate, may be required to provide redress where harm is identified.

 The principles of the Duty are consistent with Vanguard’s core purpose, which is “to take a stand for all investors, to treat them fairly and to give them the best chance for investment success”.
-Vanguard’s business model1 is centered on putting clients at the heart of what it does, meaning there is close alignment between the aims of the Duty and the way in which Vanguard serves customers every day.
+Vanguard’s business model1 is centred on putting clients at the heart of what it does, meaning there is close alignment between the aims of the Duty and the way in which Vanguard serves customers every day.

 Vanguard already has a strong focus on customer outcomes, and as such many of its existing processes are aligned to the standards set by the Duty.
 There are some areas in which Vanguard has made enhancements to its processes in light of the Duty requirements and to ensure the four outcomes are appropriately embedded in its business: